Lymph nodes & spleen, nonlymphoma

 Board review style question #1

-What is the most common histologic finding in non-TB mycobacterial lymphadenitis caused by MAC infection in an immunocompromised patient?
+What is the most common histologic finding in immunocompromised patients with nontuberculous mycobacterial lymphadenitis caused by Mycobacterium avium complex (MAC) infection?

 Board review style answer #1